Our Team

 Bachelors of Science in Communications, The University of Tennessee, Knoxville, 2017

-Major in Public Relations with a Business Admin minors
+Major in Public Relations with a Business Admin minor

 • When I’m not therapizing…